robinrodricks/FluentFTP/README.md

 ### File Transfer

+<a name="highlevel"></a>
 *High-level API:*

 - **Upload**() - Uploads a Stream or byte[] to the server.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
-Supports very large files since it uploads data in chunks of 65KB.
+Supports very large files since it uploads data in chunks.

 - **Download**() - Downloads a file from the server to a Stream or byte[].
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
-Supports very large files since it downloads data in chunks of 65KB.
+Supports very large files since it downloads data in chunks.

 - **UploadFile**() - Uploads a file from the local file system to the server.
 Use `FtpExists.Append` to append to a file.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
-Supports very large files since it uploads data in chunks of 65KB.
+Supports very large files since it uploads data in chunks.
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

 - **DownloadFile**() - Downloads a file from the server to the local file system.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
-Supports very large files since it downloads data in chunks of 65KB.
+Supports very large files since it downloads data in chunks.
 Local directories are created if they do not exist.
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

 - **UploadFiles**() - Uploads multiple files from the local file system to a single folder on the server.
 Returns the number of files uploaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file upload (ignore/abort/throw).
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.
 Faster than calling `UploadFile()` multiple times.

 - **DownloadFiles**() - Downloads multiple files from server to a single directory on the local file system.
 Returns the number of files downloaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file download (ignore/abort/throw).
 Optionally [verifies the hash](#faq_verifyhash) of a file & retries transfer if hash mismatches.

+<a name="lowlevel"></a>
 *Low-level API:*

 - **OpenRead**() - *(Prefer using `Download()` for downloading to a `Stream` or `byte[]`)* Open a stream to the specified file for reading.
 Returns a [standard `Stream`](#stream-handling).
 Please call `GetReply()` after you have successfully transfered the file to read the "OK" command sent by the server and prevent stale data on the socket.